DavidLapadula/ReduxManagerApp/README.md

 Running this application is alightly more challnging.
 [This Article](https://codeburst.io/setting-up-development-environment-using-react-native-on-windows-dd240e69f776) provides a more thorough guide to setting up the React Native development environment than I ever could.
 So if you want to run this application, make sure to have a firebase account (link above), node installed on your computer (link above), and Android Studio (link in the article mentioned).

-After following the steps listed in the article, fork/clone the repository and you should be ready to go!
+After following the steps listed in the article, fork/clone the repository and you are ready to go!

 ## Credits